SuperDiodo/ur_ros_rtde/README.md

 ---

 ## Capabilities of `ur_ros_rtde`

-- Display 3D robot (RViz)
+- Visualization of the 3D robot in RViz.
-- Receive data (joints positions, force, torque, etc.)
+- Reception of various data including joint positions, force, torque, etc.
-- Set robot internal parameters (e.g. payload)
+- Configuration of internal robot parameters such as payload.
-- Read and Write UR control box digital pins
+- UR control box digital pin reading and writing.
-- Execute MovePath, MoveJ and MoveL commands
+- Execution of MovePath, MoveJ, and MoveL commands.
-- Execute MoveL commands until a contact is detected
+- Execution of MoveL commands until contact is detected.
-- Execute MoveL commands until the force read by the force torque sensor is above a threshold
-- Execute MoveL commands until the torque read by the force torque sensor is above a threshold
+- Execution of MoveL commands until force or torque exceeds predefined thresholds.
-- Send and execute trajectories int the joint state space (e.g. trajectories planned with MoveIt!)
+- Sending and executing trajectories in the joint state space (e.g., trajectories planned with MoveIt!).
-- Control a Schmalz GCPi vacuum gripper
-- Control an OnRobot Soft Gripper (SG)
+- Control of Schmalz GCPi vacuum gripper and OnRobot Soft Gripper (SG).

 It can be used with real and simulated robots.